Is your child ready for a cell phone? Take this quiz to find out.

 What are real customers saying about using Bark?

-Bark’s social media monitoring is among the best in the market, and the Bark Phone is a unique offering that is a great choice for young kids.
-On the other hand, there are some concerning reviews from customers on Trustpilot [*]:
+Bark’s social media monitoring is among the best in the market.
+The Bark Phone and Watch are also unique offerings that could be a great choice for young kids.
+On the other hand, there are some concerning reviews from customers on Trustpilot:

 • Frustrating AI service.
 “Purchased Bark Home because I was told they would help me troubleshoot it if I had any issues installing with my router.
 It turned out that customer service meant AI emails and no real person to ever help.
 It was exasperating.”